Registered Therapeutic Counsellor in Burnaby, BC

 IFS therapy with optional creative support.

 Our work together is grounded in choice, flexibility, and respect for each person’s inner rhythm.
-You may arrive wanting to talk, or maybe you feel more comfortable working with your hands, at the potter’s wheel (Mindful throwing*) or move gently between the two.
+You may arrive wanting to talk, or perhaps feel more comfortable working with your hands at the potter’s wheel (Mindful Throwing), or moving gently between the two.
 Therapy doesn’t need to look one particular way to be meaningful.

 My Burnaby home studio reflects this approach.
-It includes two spaces: a cozy counselling room and a clay and art space, allowing us to work in conversation, with creative tools, or both.
-I also meet clients online across Canada.
+It includes two spaces: a cozy counselling room and a clay and art studio, allowing us to work through conversation, creative tools, or both.
+I also meet clients online across Canada and continue to be surprised by how much creativity, connection, and grounded support can emerge even in virtual sessions.

-I wholeheartedly believe you don’t need to be an artist to be a creative person — together, we’ll reconnect with the inner spark that lives in each of us..
+I wholeheartedly believe you don’t need to be an artist to be a creative person.
+Together, we’ll reconnect with the inner spark that lives within each of us.

 Who I Support

-Adults, teens and elders, who come to therapy with different needs, backgrounds, and stories.
+Adults, teens and elders, who come to therapy with different needs, backgrounds, and stories, including highly sensitive individuals (HSPs) and those exploring neurodiversity.

 • Parenting and caregiving challenges